smart-data-models/dataModel.OPCUA/WoodworkingMachine/doc/spec_FR.md

       x-ngsi:
         type: Property
     type:
       description: 'NGSI entity type.
-It has to be WoodWorkingMachine'
+It has to be WoodworkingMachine'
       enum:
-        - WoodWorkingMachine
+        - WoodworkingMachine
       type: string
       x-ngsi:
         type: Property